dejmedus/auto-term/README.md

   }
 ```

-4. The custom template will now be an option when running command `Auto Terminal: Template`
+4. The custom template will now appear as an option when running command `Auto Terminal: Template`

-## Extra Settings
+### Extra Settings

 #### Auto Run Commands on Startup

-When the `Auto Terminal: Run Open Commands On Startup` setting is enabled any commands specified under the "open" action in your `terminal.config.json` file will be automatically executed when you open your workspace.
+When the `Auto Terminal: Run Open Commands On Startup` setting is enabled any commands specified inside the "open" action in your `terminal.config.json` file will be automatically executed when you open your workspace.

 #### Quick Run Actions From Terminal